"The mighty men, and every bondman,

 A loud boom!

-And the beast exploded, covering the control car along with Shelby in thick, black muck.
+The beast exploded, covering the control car along with Shelby in thick, black muck.

-“Get lost!”
+“Get gone!”
 She grunted.

 She rolled her eyes in return and threw the empty shotgun on the floor.

 “Who‘s Marv?
 Where are you guys going?
 They’re everywhere!”

 “Your name’s not Marv?”
-Shelby looked back at him.
+Shelby said surprised.

 She put her hand on his shoulder and smiled sadly,

-“But, what about you?” she frowned.
+“But, what ‘bout you?”